zizibee/pottery_studio_organizer/README.md

 after finishing a step.
 Once a project is complete, the piece would be added to a collection of completed works.
 Users could view the lists of in-progress and completed pieces.
-Before quitting, users could choose whether to save their project collections and choose to load these projects from file when restarting the application.
+Users could choose whether to save their project collections and choose to load these projects from file.

 ## Users
 This program could be used by: